ace1-coder/Flutter-Packages/README.md

 If your app needs to open URLs in the device's browser or launch other apps, url_launcher provides a simple way to do so.
 It supports opening web pages, sending emails, making phone calls, and more.

+# EasyNotify

+EasyNotify is a Flutter package designed to streamline and simplify the process of handling push notifications across both Android and iOS.
+It abstracts the complexities of integrating Firebase Cloud Messaging (FCM) and provides a developer-friendly API for sending, receiving, and managing notifications in Flutter apps.